Exploring the dispute and distrust behind Ridley Scott’s neo-noir epic

 Rick Deckard -Replicants are like any other machine.
 They’re either a benefit or a hazard.
 If they’re a benefit, it’s not my problem.

-Vangelis was more than aware of the importance of his contributions, producing one of very few soundtracks to stand up as an astonishing piece of music in its own right, leading to disputes regarding the material that would endure for many years.
+Vangelis was more than aware of the importance of his contributions, producing one of very few soundtracks to stand up as an astonishing piece of music in its own right.
+This would lead to disputes regarding the material that would endure for many years.
 It is much cheaper to license a soundtrack than to have one composed specifically for a film, but their conflict was less about money, more about form and presentation.
 When it came to composers a peak-of-his-powers Vangelis was a different proposition entirely.
 He saw his work not as a composition that could be used in snippets, but as a singular vision existing outside of the movie’s imagery that should not be altered or rearranged.
 Having worked tirelessly for almost a year composing, arranging and producing every aspect of the music, he insisted that his work only be released in its full intended form, a belief that saw the much-lauded soundtrack banished to commercial purgatory for a full twelve years.

 Vangelis had no problem with the movie’s use of the material, and in a rare interview with Den of Geek would accredit Scott’s vision as being entirely responsible for his finished work.
 “Everything came purely from the film itself ― the characters, the settings, the atmosphere, the story, the whole thing,” he said years after his OST had been released in many different editions.
 Regarding the decade-long dispute, he added “I do not wish to dwell on this subject; suffice to say it was not a particularly happy situation for me.
 But after all, I am glad that it came out when it did, even that late.”
 A composer with a tireless work ethic who has spent his entire life on the road, Vangelis is clearly a man of few words.